asistex/Sublime-Text-harbour-Package/README.md

 https://github.com/asistex/Sublime-Text-harbour-Package/issues  **New Issue**

-*License GNU General Public License*
+*License GNU General Public License v3.0*

 Contributions to this package are welcome.